Scott Wiener: Presidential tax return disclosure

-Bike lanes
+Transportation

-In 2019, Senator Wiener authored Senate Bill 127, which would increase the amount of revenue from the state's new gas tax that could be directed to bike lanes or pedestrian improvements from $100 million to $1 billion.
+In 2019, Senator Wiener authored Senate Bill 127, a "complete streets" bill that would increase the amount of revenue from the state's new gas tax that could be directed to bike lanes or pedestrian improvements from $100 million to $1 billion.
 The bill received a veto from Governor Newsom due to opposition from Caltrans over its cost and the potential loss of federal highway funds.

+In 2024, Wiener authored SB 960, another "complete streets" bill that mandates that Caltrans prioritize road improvements for pedestrians, cyclists, and public transit riders on state-owned city surface streets, as well as document and publish reasons for failure, and include complete streets facilities, including transit priority facilities, in the asset management plan.
+Newsom signed the bill into law on September 27, 2024.

 State estate tax

 In 2019, Wiener co-authored Senate Bill 378, which would have imposed a 40 percent estate tax in California for estates over $3.5 million, or $7 million for a married couple, until the federal estate tax threshold is reached.
 The bill failed to move out of committee.